andrezero/andretorgal.site.old/meta/project/backlog.md

 ### React Static

 - [ ] `7.0.10` errors when builing for production: `Error: React-Hot-Loader: Hot Module Replacement is not enabled`
+- [ ] `7.0.9` error in console `Prop href did not match.
+Server: "https://staging.andretorgal.com/" Client: "/"` is a [WONT FIX](https://github.com/nozzle/react-static/issues/356) from the maintainers
 - [ ] `7.0.9` noise when building for production
 - [ ] `7.0.9` error with webpack-dev-server - `Uncaught SyntaxError: The URL 'http:/[http//localhost]:3000' is invalid` - patched with `"resolutions": { "react-static/webpack-dev-server": "3.2.1" }` in `package.json`
 - [ ] maximum call stack error when using helmet with children, following [issue here](https://github.com/nozzle/react-static/issues/1119)